codyduval/spree_craft/README.md

 SUMMARY
 -------

+This is a specialized fork of Spree 0.70.0 used by Craft Coffee.
+It has had several changes to fit the needs of our codebase, and will probably not work standing alone with yours.

 Spree is a complete open source commerce solution for Ruby on Rails.
 It was originally developed by Sean Schofield and is now maintained by a dedicated [core team](http://spreecommerce.com/core-team).
 You can find out more about by visiting the [Spree e-commerce project page](http://spreecommerce.com).